NIRALUser/NeuroRuler/README.md

 ## Configure settings

-Edit the JSON configuration files [cli_config.json](https://github.com/NIRALUser/NeuroRuler/blob/main/cli_config.json) and [gui_config.json](https://github.com/NIRALUser/NeuroRuler/blob/main/gui_config.json).
+After cloning the repo, edit the JSON configuration files [gui_config.json](https://github.com/NIRALUser/NeuroRuler/blob/main/gui_config.json) and [cli_config.json](https://github.com/NIRALUser/NeuroRuler/blob/main/cli_config.json).

-You can also supply CLI arguments to the [gui.py](https://github.com/NIRALUser/NeuroRuler/blob/main/cli_config.json) script, which will override settings in [gui_config.json](https://github.com/NIRALUser/NeuroRuler/blob/main/cli_config.json).
+You can also supply CLI arguments to the [gui.py](https://github.com/NIRALUser/NeuroRuler/blob/main/gui.py) or [cli.py](https://github.com/NIRALUser/NeuroRuler/blob/main/cli.py) scripts, which will override settings in the JSON configuration files.

 Apply the `-h` command-line option when running those scripts to see the list of options.
+You can see some examples of CLI options in [test_cli.py](https://github.com/NIRALUser/NeuroRuler/blob/main/tests/test_cli.py).

 ## Run tests